danrpts/webstack/README.md

 # webstack

-A lightweight webstack for Javascript SPA using Node, Gulp, Express and Backbone
+A lightweight webstack for Javascript SPAs using Node, Gulp, Express and Backbone